wireapp/brand/text/glossary/index.md

 {: #unread-notification} unread notification
 : Dot that appears in the conversation list or within a conversation to indicate new messages.

+{: #video-calling} ~~video calling~~ → calling with video : System notifications that announce someone _“…is video calling”_ imply that accepting the call would automatically enable the camera, whereas _“…calling with video”_ helps to clarify that the calling party has enabled video, but the called party may choose not to _(and still accept the call)_.

 {: #video-conference} video conference
 : When referring to video calls in a business context, use “video conference” rather than “group video call”. _(Paid plans only.)_
 _For audio, see [conference call](#conference-call)._